Duke-GCB/igsp_web_cookie/README.md

 - Oracle Instant Client & SDK (or full client if installing on oracle server
   - Tested with instantclient 10 and 11.
-  - Make sure `ORACLE_HOME` is set to this directory
+  - Make sure `ORACLE_HOME` is set to the directory where the instantclient or full client is installed.

             export ORACLE_HOME=/usr/local/instantclient_11_2